roq-trading/roq-bitget/src/roq/bitget/index.rst

 Constraints
 -----------

-* There is no live update of trading status
+* There is no live update of reference data or trading status
 * Stop orders are not supported

 Comments
 --------

-* The post-only and reduce-only order types have not yet been implemented
-* Long/Short mode don't clear positions correctly